Food Recall Lawsuit

 Recalls of Food Products Announced by the FDA and the USDA-FSIS

 Pritzker Hageman attorneys have been interviewed by The New York Times, The Wall Street Journal, Lawyers USA, and other publications.
-Fred Pritzker is also listed in The Best Lawyers in America.
+Our attorneys are also listed in The Best Lawyers in America.
 To contact Pritzker Hageman, P.A., please call toll-free at 1-888-377-8900 or submit the firm’s free case consultation form.

 Charcuterie Packages Sold at Sam’s Club and Costco Recalled Due to Salmonella Contamination